withr/withr.github.io/_posts/2015-11-10-show-your-blog-visitors-on-map-with-shiny.md

 categories: R Shiny
 ---

-You may have interest about who visited your web blog, and it’s better if you can see them on map, like this [one](http://188.166.116.72/visitMap/).
-In this blog, I will show you how to create a shiny-app to track your visitors.
+You may have interest about who visited your web site, and it’s better if you can see them on map, like this [one](http://188.166.116.72/visitMap/).
+In this blog, I will show you how to create a such kind of shiny-app to track your visitors.

 A shiny-app is a web site which allow users to interactively input and get output.
-The idea of creating a visitor-tracking shiny-app is: when users open your blog site, a shiny-app will also be opened (which can be embedded in your web site), and once the shiny-app be opened, it will save user’s IP related information to your server.
+The idea of creating a visitor-tracking shiny-app is: when users open your blog site, a shiny-app will also be opened (**which can be embedded in your web site**), and once the shiny-app be opened, it will save user’s IP related information to your server.

-The JavaScript code for getting the IP related information:
+JavaScript code for getting the IP related information:

 ```
 $(document).ready(function(){